mdespuits/minty/README.md

     Available subcommands are:

       login:        Save your Mint.com credentials for other actions
       refresh:      Refresh your Mint.com accounts
       accounts:     Display a table of your Mint.com accounts
       goals:        Display your Mint.com goals
+      transactions: Transactions recorded on Mint.com

     For more options on each subcommand, try: